FEAR OF MICE

 a.
 Over-Protective Parents.
 Was either of your parents afraid of mice?
 Did they jump up on a chair when a mouse appeared?
 Perhaps they screamed when the little creature ran across the room?
 Did you have an over-protective parent that wouldn’t let you return to a room where a mouse was observed?

 Over-protection fears usually develop between the ages of 5 and 11.
-This is the time period where the parents have greatest influence.
+This is the period where the parents have the most significant influence.

 Click on the Read More Link for other Connections from Parents.

-In New York a dozen women who were pregnant on 9/11 and developed PTSD.
-A study showed these women exhibited a lower cortisol hormone level as compared to those not exposed to the 9/11 attack.
+In New York, a dozen women who were pregnant on 9/11 and developed PTSD.
+A study showed these women exhibited a lower cortisol hormone level than those not exposed to the 9/11 attack.
 The babies of the PTSD group also had a lower cortisol level.
 Some people opine that perhaps the odor molecules were carried from parent to baby in the womb.
-That theory is unlikely since the blood of a person changes every 120 days.
-All organ cells are replaced over various times with the sole exception of visual cortex, which does not change.
+That theory is unlikely since a person’s blood changes every 120 days.
+All organ cells are replaced over various times except the visual cortex, which does not change.

 These observations are intriguing.
-It means that ever piece of food eaten, every visual observation, every smell, every taste, everything you hear, and every emotional experience, has the potential of being passed to the next generation.
+It means that every piece of food eaten, every visual observation, every smell, every taste, everything you hear, and every emotional experience has the potential to be passed to the next generation.
 This supports the view that feelings may be passed between generations in addition to DNA.

-3. Elephants are afraid of mice.
-The reasoning is that if a two-ton Elephant is afraid of mice, then I should be too.
+- Elephants are afraid of mice.
+The reasoning is that if a two-ton Elephant is scared of mice, then I should be too.
 The problem is –it’s not true.
-Elephants have poor eyesight but great smell.
+Elephants have poor eyesight but a great smell.
 They smell things long before they see them.
-Smelling something unusual will get their attention and if they cannot see the threat, it compounds the problem.
+Smelling something unusual will get their attention, and if they cannot see the threat, it compounds the problem.
 Bringing a mouse close to the eye of the elephant produces no effect.

-4. Mice are not afraid of dogs.
-Again, not true.
+- Mice are not afraid of dogs.
+Again, not valid.
 Mice are afraid of all household pets.
-The fact that mice will eat dog food, means only that those mice will eat almost anything.
+The fact that mice eat dog food means only that those mice will eat almost anything.
 We all put cheese in mouse traps.
 Strangely, cheese is one of their least liked foods.
-The mouse’s favorite food is –chocolate followed by peanut butter.
+The mouse’s favorite food is –chocolate, followed by peanut butter.

 C. Fear of Mice Caused by Manipulation.

 There are enormous manipulation efforts conducted by the movie industry, the news media industry, the agriculture industry, and the exterminator business.
-By suggesting that there is a mouse problem has political and economic ramifications to justify pushing a particular agenda.
-There is an entire section directed to Manipulati0n.
+It suggests that a mouse problem has political and economic ramifications to justify pushing a particular agenda.
+There is an entire section directed to Manipulation.

 D. Personality Trait Connection.

 The personality trait most applicable would be the B and D Types.
-People who are afraid of mice include Tinie Tempah, Walt Disney, Will Smith, etc.
+People afraid of mice include Tinie Tempah, Walt Disney, Will Smith, etc.